Canon 77D vs Panasonic ZS100

 It is notable that the 77D has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the 77D and the ZS100 have been discontinued, but can regularly be found used on ebay.
+The ZS100 was replaced by the Panasonic ZS200, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Panasonic ZS100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.